-The information contained networks of a general nature and is not interfaced to due the circumstances of any particular individual or entity.
+The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
-No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
-The KPMG name and logo are registered trademarks of KPMG International Limited ("KPMG International"), a private English company limited by guarantee If you've received this communication directly from KPMG, it is because we hold your name and company details for the purpose of keeping you informed on a range of business issues and the services we provide.
-If you would like us to delete this information from our records and would prefer not to receive any further updates from us please contact unsubscribe@kpmg.ie
+No one should act on such information without appropriate professional advice after a thorough examination of the particular situation. © 2023 KPMG LLP, a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved.
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
+CREATE: CRT150533A | October 2023